-Ever since Elizabeth Arden opened a spa on Camelback Mountain in the 1930's, Phoenix (and its tony satellite sister, Scottsdale) has been a prime R&R destination for the wealthy and well-bred-and not much else.
+Ever since Elizabeth Arden opened a spa on Camelback Mountain in the 1930's, Phoenix (and its satellite sister, Scottsdale) has been a prime R&R destination for the wealthy and well bred.
 (Cue the local joke: What's the difference between Phoenix and yogurt?
 One has culture.)
-While the Valley of the Sun still has its priorities straight-warm desert breezes, swaying palms, chaise longues by the pool-something has shifted of late.
-The city's contemporary arts scene has finally achieved critical mass.
+While the Valley of the Sun still has its priorities straight-warm desert breezes, swaying palms, chaise lounges by the pool-something has shifted of late.
+The city's contemporary art scene has finally achieved critical mass.
 Cool boutiques are launching; chefs are redefining southwestern cuisine; and-although malls and fairways continue to overtake the surrounding desert-civic-minded residents have preserved plenty of evocative landscape for nature enthusiasts.
 (Pinnacle Peak, a beloved local hiking spot, reopened after being closed for eight years.)
 And although Arden's spa is long gone, the resort scene is rife with ever-revamping hotels and state-of-the-art spas.
+Thousands now travel to Phoenix to experience this awakening, and Travel + Leisure's Phoenix travel guide can show you where to start.

 Scrambling to the top of Camelback Mountain’s red rocks for a challenging hike with a payoff: a view of the entire city.